LDAR-Sim/LDAR_Sim/ParameterMigrationGuide.md

-# LDAR-Sim V3 Parameter Migration Guide
+# LDAR-Sim V3.0 Parameter Migration Guide

 ## Purpose

-This guide is intended to help guide users who are updating to LDAR-Sim V3 in updating their parameter files to the supported V3 format.
+This guide is intended to assist users users who are updating to LDAR-Sim V3.0 by providing instructions on how to update their parameter files to the supported V3.0 format.

-## What changed between V2 and V3?
+## What changed between V2 and V3.0?

-The majority of the LDAR_Sim parameters from V2 still exist in V3, but some of them have moved parameter files.
-In LDAR-Sim V3, global parameters has been renamed to Simulation_setting.
+The majority of the LDAR_Sim parameters from V2 still exist in V3.0, but some of them have moved parameter files.
+In LDAR-Sim V3.0, global parameters has been renamed to Simulation_setting.
 A new parameters file: the "virtual_world" parameters has been introduced to contain parameters that inform the LDAR-Sim virtual world.

 ### Details